Contact information

 implication, by means of a rich phenoterm subtyping, as per ongoing

-work by Chris Worth.
+work by Chris Worth and Jordan Needle.